naiyerasif/site/content/blog/2018/2018-12-13-messaging-with-rabbitmq.md

 }
 ```

-To start with, you'll create a list of books to publish on the queue.
+To start with, you'll create a list of books to publish in the queue.

 ## Configure Queue, Topic Exchange and Routing Key

-A typical RabbitMQ queue has a name to identify it, an optional routing key to selectively process messages and an exchange to route the messages to a queue based on the value of a routing key.
-A topic exchange works on wildcard match of a routing pattern.
+A typical RabbitMQ queue has a name to identify it, an optional routing key to selectively process messages and exchange to route the messages to a queue based on the value of a routing key.
+A topic exchange works on a wildcard match of a routing pattern.
 There are several other types of exchanges.
 A binding ties a queue with an exchange and a routing key.

 You can configure all these as follows.